-CAA does not receive any government or regular funding.
+CAA does not receive any regular funding.
 We have no shareholders and all earned income is reinvested in the gallery and our charitable activities.
 Respected by our peers, our members and others working in the field and beyond, CAA has been influential and remained a beacon of excellence and integrity in the arts for seven decades.

 What follows is a brief history of our first 70 years.

 Names can be confusing – Contemporary Applied Arts since 1987, British Crafts Centre from 1972 until 1986 and, in the beginning, from 1948 until 1972, the Crafts Centre of Great Britain.